dqops/dqo/docs/examples/data-completeness/number-of-rows-in-the-table.md

 Data is based on public-use data sets, such as the U.S. Census and the Centers for Disease Control and Prevention’s Behavioral Risk Factor Surveillance System (BRFSS), the world’s largest, annual population-based telephone survey of over 400,000 people.

-Here is a table with some sample customer data.
 In this example, we will verify if the number of rows in a table does not exceed the minimum accepted count.

 We want to verify that the number of rows in a table does not exceed the minimum accepted count.

 **SOLUTION**

 We will verify the data using profiling [row_count](../../checks/table/volume/row-count.md) table check.
-Our goal is to verify if number of rows does not fall below setup thresholds.
+Our goal is to verify if the number of rows does not fall below setup thresholds.

 In this example, we will set three minimum count thresholds levels for the check: